UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1a_practical_crazyflie.md

 **Week 3 and 4**

-In this second practical we are jumping in and getting hands on with flying crazyflies - manually and hopeully if we're lucky autonomously doing simple things.
+In this second practical we are jumping in and getting hands on with flying crazyflies - manually and hopefully if we're lucky autonomously doing simple things.

 [TOC]